Gold and Wachtel

 G&W served as process agent for Intl Federation of Jeunesses Musicales (DOS 1384964) and two Academy entities (DOS 1898213, 1898217) at its office addresses

-Three additional Gold & Wachtel client entities discovered via address searches: (1) GENERAL SECRETARIAT OF THE INTERNATIONAL FEDERATION OF JEUNESSES MUSICALES, INC. (DOS 1384964) at 10 East 53rd St with G&W as process server — an international music youth organization; (2) ACADEMY CENTER, L.P.
+Three additional Gold & Wachtel client entities appear in NY Secretary of State records: (1) GENERAL SECRETARIAT OF THE INTERNATIONAL FEDERATION OF JEUNESSES MUSICALES, INC. (DOS 1384964) at 10 East 53rd St with G&W as process server — an international music youth organization; (2) ACADEMY CENTER, L.P.
 (DOS 1898217) at 110 East 59th St with G&W as process server; (3) ACADEMY STORE, L.P.
 (DOS 1898213) at 110 East 59th St with G&W as process server.
 The two Academy entities appear to be a pair of related real estate LPs.
-These add to the documented G&W client roster.

 legal high